fractastical/infinitemorphospace/wave-vector-analysis/EXPERIMENTAL_HYPOTHESES.md

 **Status:** ❌ **CANNOT TEST** | **Confidence:** Low
 **Reason:** Requires data from multiple experimental conditions (separate CSV files)

+**Experiment:** Presence of calcium activity

-**Claim:** Damaging embryo A at a distance increases calcium activity in A and B, but response in B is lower than direct-contact condition
+**Claim:** Damaging embryo A at a distance increases the calcium activity in embryo A and B, however the response in B is lower than the direct-contact condition

 **Analysis:**
 - **Metric:** Total activity in embryo B
 - **Comparison:** Contact condition vs non-contact condition
 - **Script:** Use `analyze_calcium_activity.py` with `--condition contact` vs `--condition non-contact`

-**Outcome to Measure:**
-- Compare ΔF/F₀ (or area sum) in embryo B between conditions
+**Outcome to Measure:** Compare ΔF/F₀ in embryo B: contact vs. non-contact condition.

-- Time to peak activity
-- Duration of response
+**Comment:** More diffusive signal than a calcium wave.

 ---